Lake Washington School District: History

-The new district had seven schools; as of 2022, it has 56.
+In 1944 the new district had seven schools; as of 2022, it has 56.

 In August 2012, LWSD moved the freshman class into its four high schools, and converted the junior highs to middle schools (grades 6–8).

 High schools

 Traditional high schools

 Formerly operated as senior high schools (grades 10–12), the four high schools added the freshman class in August 2012.
-All compete in the Kingco conference; all but Eastlake are Class 3A, while Eastlake is Class 4A.
+All compete in the Kingco conference in Class 4A.